0xCCY/dotfiles/README.md

 - Add the package name to the variable `apt_packages`
 - Add in the installation commands in the `customize()` function.
 (Some packages like Oh My Zsh cannot be install via apt-get)

+Config files other than install.sh will be copied into `$HOME` directory and tracked using a *working tree* in the `config` folder.

+It works like a git repo, so all git commands like `git add`, `git pull`, `git push` is useable for version controlling.
+This method is inspired by a comment on [Hacker News](https://news.ycombinator.com/item?id=11071754) and a further explanation [here from Atlassian](https://www.atlassian.com/git/tutorials/dotfiles).

 ## 2. .zshrc
 This is where ZSH config is stored, mostly Alias.